BasileBux/Kenzan/docs/settings.md

 - Description: Font family to use in the editor
 - Setting: `font_family`
-- Default: "GeistMonoNerdFont-Regular" >> to be defined.
-Need an easy fallback
+- Default: ""

 #### Options

 `string` values.
 Can be font name or path to the font file.
+Leave empty for default.

 ## Font size